 Songs for Teaching Body Parts

 I am sure we all like to use Head, Shoulders, Knees, and Toes as our song companion when we teach body parts.
 So today, instead of recommending a new song, I would like to suggest a YouTube channel.
 If you haven’t already discovered the YouTube channel Cocomelon, I would strongly encourage you to watch some of their videos.
 I love these videos because the characters have great facial expressions and use really good nonverbal language.
 I also like that they take traditional songs and put a new spin on them.
-Here is their version of Head, Shoulders, Knees, and Toes if you would like to check it out.
+Here is their versions of Head, Shoulders, Knees, and Toes if you would like to check it out.

 Activity #1: I can’t take credit for this first activity.
 I have seen it a few times on social media, but its such a genius activity that I wanted to share it here, just in case you haven’t seen it.